shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ### Logging

-You can always access any log files your App is writes on the file system.
+WORK IN PROGRESS: You can always access any log files your App is writes on the file system.
 If you want to use [live logging](logging#toc-live-log-access), then you should configure Symfony to use `error_log`.
 Modify the `app/config/config_prod.yml` file:

 ``` yaml
 monolog: